-Our Product: Trustworthy News and Information
+Our Product: Trustworthy News and Information that Stir Civic Engagement

 - Day-to-day coverage of institutions and community happenings ranging from city council meetings to school sports to business, plus features that reveal the community’s many facets and, in the time-honored tradition of community journalism, celebrate the lives of its people.
 Stories will range from the deeply serious to the light-hearted.

 - Enterprise reporting projects, at least one per quarter, that dig deep into community issues that readers deem important.
 Reporters who lead the projects will tap community wisdom through crowdsourcing as well apply standard reporting techniques.
-The model is described under the Stage III subhead on this page.

 - Life-issue reporting, items that help everyday people deal with the life issues that press on them and their loved ones.